cnrmurphy/atlas/README.md

 such as VWAP.
 ## Why does it exist?
 It makes a lot of sense that this spatial arbitrage exists.
-Unlike traditional equity markets, the liquidity in crypto markets is very fragmented because of the amount of exchanges that exists.
-The consequence of this is that each venue has differing amounts of liquidity.
-An exchange that has more liquidity will have better volume and therefore better price discovery.
+Unlike traditional equity markets, the liquidity in crypto markets is very fragmented due the amount of exchanges that exist.
+Therefore, an exchange that has more liquidity will have better volume and as a result, better price discovery.
 Furthermore, the properties of crypto currencies themselves make it difficult for prices accross exchanges to converge.
 For example, Bitcoin can take quite a while to transfer across exchanges.
 The price of Bitcoin is also very volatile.
 Therefore, there is a large amount of risk in arbitraging the pricing inefficiency away.
 Liquidity, high transactions fees, velocity of money, and volatility are all reasons why